WhiZTiM/whiztim.github.io/_posts/2017-5-1-Overload-Resolution-Conversion-Sequences.md

 - `bool` from ??

 ##### 2. Perform Additional Standard Conversion from proceeding Categories:

-|
-We can convert any pointer to `bool` regardless of its qualification.
+Any pointer, regardless of it's qualification can be converted to a `bool` type.

 We can then say that, for a `const char*` type, we have viable paths of: